GiuMangiaracina/Thesis/README.md

     spark.history.ui.port=1808N
 ```
 -	Finally, add a column named 'feedback_N 'to the 'events' table in the database, through the database GUI.
 At this point, you can follow the steps of the [add nodes section](#add-other-nodes-to-the-network-without-running-applications).
 Remember that for each application, it is necessary to add the node with the same ID.
-So, for example, if you want to add another application, its ID will be 4, and the associated ID of the node will be 4.
+So, for example, if you want to add another application in addition to the three existing, its ID will be 4, and the associated ID of the node will be 4.

+The [offline training step](#offline-trainingoptional) must be executed.

+For the usage, note what said for the other applications, just substitute the ID value with the right one.
+For example, given an application with ID 4, its Spark History Server will be accessible from the address: 'http://127.0.0.1:18084' .